radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 ### Threats

-#### Threat: Spoofing Deployment Engine Could Cause Information Disclosure and Denial of Service
+#### Threat: Spoofing a Resource Provider Could Cause Information Disclosure and Denial of Service

 **Description:** If a malicious actor can spoof the Deployment Engine by tampering with the configuration in the UCP, the UCP will start sending requests to the malicious server.
 The malicious server can capture the traffic, leading to information disclosure.
 This would effectively disable the UCP, causing a Denial of Service.